palewire/first-python-notebook/docs/appendix/index.md

 ```{image} /_static/jupyterlabdesktop.png
 ```

 Click the "Python 3" button in the middle panel and create a new Python 3 notebook.
-You should now be able to pick up in [chapter two](../notebook) and start work from there.
+You should now be able to pick up in {doc}`chapter two </notebook/index>` and start work from there.

 [alternative]: https://github.com/pypa/pipfile
 [atom]: https://atom.io/